-The regional emissions analysis provisions in 40 CFR 93.109 (e)(2)(iii) of the Conformity Rule are to be followed.
-The ozone regional emissions analysis for the 2008 and 2015 ozone standards in the Missouri maintenance and non-attainment counties will use 2015 motor vehicle emissions budgets for VOC and NO_x from the Early Progress Plan for the Missouri Portion of the St. Louis Nonattainment Area for the 2008 8-Hour Ground Level Ozone National Ambient Air Quality Standard (MO Early Progress Plan).
+Figure 2 - St. Louis Non-Attainment Area for 2015 Ozone Standard as of July 2021 budgets for VOC and NOx from the Early Progress Plan for the Missouri Portion of the St. Louis Nonattainment Area for the 2008 8-Hour Ground Level Ozone National Ambient Air Quality Standard (MO Early Progress Plan).
 These budgets were developed using MOVES2010 and were found adequate by EPA (letter to MoDNR dated October 28, 2013).
 In the January 14, 2016 Federal Register, EPA issued a final rule approving the MO Early Progress Plan (effective March 14, 2016).
-The ozone regional emissions analysis for the Missouri counties will also use 2030 motor vehicle emissions budgets for VOC and NO_x from the February 2018 Technical Correction to the Re-designation Request and Maintenance Plan for the St. Louis (Missouri) 2008 Ozone Standard (MO Maintenance Plan).
+The ozone regional emissions analysis for the Missouri counties will also use 2030 motor vehicle emissions budgets for VOC and NOx from the February 2018 Technical Correction to the Re-designation Request and Maintenance Plan for the St. Louis (Missouri) 2008 Ozone Standard (MO Maintenance Plan).
 These budgets were developed using MOVES2014a and were found adequate by EPA (letter to MoDNR dated May 15, 2018).
 In the June 8, 2018 Federal Register, EPA issued a final rule approving the motor vehicle emissions budgets from the MO Maintenance Plan for use in Conformity Determination process (effective June 22, 2018).
 The MO Maintenance Plan was approved by EPA on September 20, 2018.